-In a heart transplant, a child’s diseased heart is replaced with a healthy heart from a donor.
+In a heart transplant, surgeons replace a child’s diseased heart with a healthy heart from a donor.

 Heart Transplant at Seattle Children's

-The Heart Transplant Program at Seattle Children’s provides compassionate, state-of-the-art care before, during and after transplant, with outcomes that are among the best in the nation.
+The Heart Transplant Program provides compassionate, state-of-the-art care before, during and after transplant.
+Seattle Children’s outcomes are among the best in the nation.

 We treat infants, children, teens and young adults from birth through age 21.
-Our program was established in 1994, and since then our team has performed more than 170 pediatric heart transplants.
-Optum’s Clinical Sciences Institute listed our program as a Center of Excellence for 2016.
+Since our program started in 1994, our team has done more than 275 pediatric heart transplants.
+Optum’s Clinical Sciences Institute lists our program as a Center of Excellence.

 The transplant process requires extensive preparation and lifelong follow-up care.
 Our team has the medical and surgical expertise to handle even the most complex cases.
-If your child needs a heart transplant, Seattle Children’s is the best place to be.
+If your child needs a heart transplant, Seattle Children’s is 1 of the best places to be.

-Seattle Children’s post-transplant 1- and 3-year survival rates are among the best in the nation.
+Seattle Children’s post-transplant 1-year and 3-year survival rates are among the best in the nation.

-Our Extracorporeal Life Support (ECLS) Program provides life support when a child’s heart or lungs are not working properly or need a rest.
+Our Extracorporeal Life Support Program provides life support when a child’s heart or lungs are not working properly or need to rest.

-Our Ventricular Assist Devices (VAD) Program provides more durable support for the failing ventricle.
+Our Ventricular Assist Devices Program provides more lasting support for a failing ventricle.

 We offer ABO blood group–mismatched transplants so babies do not have to wait as long for a transplant.

-If a child has type O blood, some centers will only transplant a donor heart that is also type O. We will accept O, AB, A or B for children less than 2 years old, who typically wait the longest for a donor heart.
-Our outcomes for ABO-incompatible (mismatched) transplants are just as excellent as ABO-compatible transplants.
+If a child has type O blood, some centers will only transplant a donor heart that is also type O. We will accept O, AB, A or B for children less than 2 years old.
+These children typically wait the longest for a donor heart.
+Our outcomes for ABO-incompatible (mismatched) transplants are just as excellent as for ABO-compatible transplants.

-We work with our blood bank to carefully prepare our patients so they are able to receive an ABO-incompatible transplant.
-Our methods can minimize antibodies attacking the new heart (this is called rejection).
+We work with our blood bank to carefully prepare our patients so they can have an ABO-incompatible transplant.
+Our methods can help keep the patient from forming antibodies that may attack the new heart (this is called rejection).

 Children who are HLA-sensitized usually wait longer than others for an acceptable organ.
 They are at higher risk for rejecting their new heart.

-At Seattle Children’s, we offer transplant as an option for children who are HLA-sensitized in properly selected cases.
-We use advanced techniques to determine the best donor match for each child.
-After transplant, we use advanced B-cell targeted immunosuppression therapy to keep the child’s body from rejecting the new heart.
+At Seattle Children’s, we have done transplants for children who are HLA-sensitized and may offer this in properly selected cases.
+We use advanced techniques to decide on the best donor match for each child.
+After the transplant, we use advanced B-cell–targeted immunosuppression therapy to keep the child’s immune system from rejecting the new heart.

-We are committed to providing optimal growth and quality of life for your child.
-The Heart Transplant Clinic provides support and follow-up services, including education and counseling.
-Your child will visit the clinic for most appointments before and after the transplantation surgery.
+We are committed to making sure your child has the best possible growth and quality of life.
+The Heart Transplant Clinic provides support and follow-up services, including support, education and counseling.
+Your child will visit this clinic for most appointments before and after their transplant.

 Pediatric Heart Transplant Team

-Your child will be cared for by the same team of doctors, nurses and technicians before, during and after transplant.
-Our highly skilled specialists are very experienced in the surgical care and medical management of pediatric heart transplant patients.
+The same team of doctors, nurses and technicians will care for your child before, during and after transplant.
+Our highly skilled specialists are very experienced in the surgical and medical care of pediatric heart transplant patients.
 They include pediatric: